 The car was described as “wicked” fast and in the one and only race that it was ever in, the car cruised to an easy victory.

-Gordon, in interviews said that the car hugged the track in a way that he had never experienced.
+In interviews, Gordon said that the car hugged the track in a way that he had never experienced.

 The reaction within NASCAR was a bit problematic.
 Team owners realized that a whole new race car had been built.
-They were upset by the fact that in order to compete, they too would have to build all new race cars.
+They were upset by the fact that in order to compete, they too would have to build all-new race cars.